AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 ---
 # Early release notes {#e-release-notes}

 [!DNL Adobe Journey Optimizer] continuously delivers new features, enhancements to existing features, and bug fixes.
-All changes are consolidated on the last week of each month in the [release notes](release-notes.md).
+All changes are consolidated at the end of each month in the [release notes](release-notes.md).

 Early release notes below are subject to change without prior notice until the release availability date.
 Links, screens and updated documentation are published in the [release notes](release-notes.md), at the release date.